UoB-COMSM0166/2025-group-22/README.md

 ##### Tools and Setup:

-Custom test files: `testPlayer.js`, `testEnemy.js`
+Custom test files: testPlayer.js, testEnemy.js

-Mock environment setup (`withMockEnv`) for isolated testing
+Mock environment setup (withMockEnv) for isolated testing

-Mock versions of `CollisionController`, `LevelController`, and game maps to isolate specific logic tests
+Mock versions of CollisionController, LevelController, and game maps to isolate specific logic tests

 Controlled creation of vectors and map data using mock systems

-Assertions using `console.assert()` for verifying expected behaviors
+Assertions using console.assert() for verifying expected behaviors

 Manual play sessions were also conducted regularly to identify and rectify bugs not evident from automated tests alone.